Arthur

 News

 March 2025 Our draft Cryptis: Cryptographic Reasoning in Separation Logic is out.
-The accompanying Coq formalization is available here.
+The accompanying Rocq formalization is available here.

 January 2024 Our draft SECOMP: Formally Secure Compilation of Compartmentalized C Programs is out.